Wytamma/cRunch/README.md

 ![](images/6c32010b-0d77-4404-a38c-1cd3676611a7.webp)
-# cRunch Shiny App
+# cRunch

 cRunch is a Shiny application designed for interactive data analysis and visualization.
-It allows users to upload CSV files, apply filters using a dynamic query builder, and visualize the data in a table format.
+It allows users to upload CSV files, apply filters using a dynamic query builder, and visualize the data.
 Additionally, users can download the filtered dataset for offline analysis.

 You can find a version of the app here -> [blog.wytamma.com/cRunch](blog.wytamma.com/cRunch/)